 Narcissus, A Twelfth Night Merriment.
 Super silly show, we recommend.
 Not that we play favourites.

-The Tragedy of Hoffman, or a Revenger for a Father by Henry Chettle – First Look Exploring Session available
+The Tragedy of Hoffman, or a Revenger for a Father by Henry Chettle – First & Second Look Exploring sessions available, jump to the Second Look here.
+A semi-staged reading for the Malone Society is available here.

 A Woman Killed With Kindness by Thomas Heywood – First Look Exploring Session available.